Active State Laws

 2017: Increased funding to the state’s program for Alternatives to Abortion to $38.3 million.

-2017: Pro-Life Health Insurance Reform prohibited the coverage of elective abortions through public, private, and state employee default basic health plans.
+2017: Pro-Life Health Insurance Reform prohibits the coverage of elective abortions through public, private, and state employee default basic health plans.

-2017: Patient Consent for Do-Not-Resuscitate (DNR) Orders required patient or surrogate consent before most DNR orders are placed in patients’ medical records and empowered patients and surrogates to revoke unwanted DNR orders.
+2017: A law establishing patient consent for Do-Not-Resuscitate (DNR) orders requires patient or surrogate consent before most DNR orders are placed in patients’ medical records and empowers patients and surrogates to revoke unwanted DNR orders.

-• Codified department rules requiring the reporting of abortion complications to the Health and Human Services Commission and provided civil penalties and possible loss of license for abortionists and physicians who violate the law.
+• Codifies department rules requiring the reporting of abortion complications to the Health and Human Services Commission, including civil penalties and possible loss of license for abortionists and physicians who violate the law.

-• Required abortionists to report whether and how the clinics are following the law when minors seek abortions with or without parental consent (and when judicial bypasses of parental consent are sought).
+• Requires abortionists to report whether and how the clinics are following the law when minors seek abortions with or without parental consent (and when judicial bypass of parental consent is sought).

 2019: Doubled funding to the state’s Pro-Life Alternatives to Abortion Program in the 2-year Texas budget to $79.8 million.

-2019: Passage of a patient protection amendment to House Bill 1504 (Texas Medical Board Sunset Bill) that ensures physicians make a reasonable effort to transfer patients to a willing facility or physician when subjecting patients to the anti-Life 10-Day Rule of the Texas Advance Directives Act.
+2019: A patient protection amendment to House Bill 1504 (Texas Medical Board Sunset Bill) requires that physicians make a reasonable effort to transfer patients to a willing facility or physician when subjecting patients to the anti-Life 10-Day Rule of the Texas Advance Directives Act.

 2021: Increased funding to the state’s Pro-Life Alternatives to Abortion Program in the 2-year Texas budget to $100 million.